EastGroup Properties (NYSE:EGP) Price Target Raised to $207.00

-EastGroup Properties (NYSE:EGP) had its price objective upped by Royal Bank of Canada from $177.00 to $207.00 in a report released on Monday, The Fly reports.
+EastGroup Properties (NYSE:EGP) had its target price increased by Royal Bank of Canada from $177.00 to $207.00 in a report published on Monday morning, The Fly reports.
 Royal Bank of Canada currently has a sector perform rating on the real estate investment trust’s stock.

 A number of other analysts have also commented on EGP.
-Wells Fargo & Company lifted their price target on EastGroup Properties from $168.00 to $175.00 and gave the company an equal weight rating in a research note on Friday, August 13th.
-Morgan Stanley lifted their price target on EastGroup Properties from $153.00 to $160.00 and gave the company an equal weight rating in a research note on Thursday, July 15th.
+Berenberg Bank started coverage on EastGroup Properties in a research note on Wednesday, October 20th.
+They set a buy rating and a $215.00 price target on the stock.
+Wells Fargo & Company raised their price objective on EastGroup Properties from $168.00 to $175.00 and gave the stock an equal weight rating in a research report on Friday, August 13th.
 Truist raised their price objective on EastGroup Properties from $152.00 to $163.00 and gave the stock a hold rating in a research report on Monday, August 23rd.
 Robert W. Baird restated a neutral rating on shares of EastGroup Properties in a research report on Monday, September 6th.
-Finally, Berenberg Bank started coverage on EastGroup Properties in a research report on Wednesday, October 20th.
-They set a buy rating and a $215.00 price objective for the company.
+Finally, Zacks Investment Research downgraded EastGroup Properties from a buy rating to a hold rating in a research report on Friday, October 1st.
 Nine equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
 According to MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $175.90.

 The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
 Shareholders of record on Thursday, September 30th were issued a $0.90 dividend.
 This is an increase from EastGroup Properties’s previous quarterly dividend of $0.79.
 This represents a $3.60 dividend on an annualized basis and a yield of 1.80%.
 The ex-dividend date was Wednesday, September 29th.
 EastGroup Properties’s payout ratio is presently 116.88%.